Dhivya-SK/First-Repo/README.md

 This is Dhivya Kanagamani,

-I am learning Mulesoft and so thought of exploring a bit about GitHub as well.
+I am learning Python Programming and preparing for PCAP(Certified Associate in Python Programming).